On-demand webinar: Is your business tech ready?

 CLM solutions are the hottest legal tech in town… but digitally transforming your entire contract process can seem daunting.
 After all, 77% of CLM projects result in failed technology implementation.

 If you’re asking yourself “where do I start?”, we have the webinar for you!
-In this exciting session, we’ll uncover what it means to be tech-ready, for the best possible chance of success in CLM implementation or expansion.
+In this exciting session, we’ll uncover what it means to be tech-ready, for the best possible chance of success in Contract Lifecycle Management (CLM) implementation or expansion.

 Tom Dunlop (CEO & Founder @ Summize) and Roisin Noonan (COO @ TLB) provide practical advice on how to really leverage the benefits of technology.
 They’ll cover everything from where to start with process mapping, template remediation, playbook creation and rollout planning – so you can build a plan for internally resourcing your CLM requirements.